 Also, amidst the insanity that is this election season, it was a happy start to the day.
 From the New York Times:

 It is the first time the honor has gone to a musician.
 In its citation, the Swedish Academy credited Mr. Dylan with ‘having created new poetic expressions within the great American song tradition.’

 When Joel, our 16-year-old came upstairs for breakfast I exclaimed (kind of knowing he wouldn’t be moved but mildly hopeful): “Bob Dylan won the Nobel Prize for literature!”

 “I don’t know who that is,” he replied.

 Sigh.
 “He’s the giant on your living room wall,” I said.
 What can you do.

 I have a deep-seeded and very strong love for Bob Dylan.
 I first heard his weird voice in the song “We Are the World.”
-I asked my dad who he was and luckily my dad was an endless sources of mixtapes and knowledge of Dylan and much more.
+I asked my dad who he was and luckily my dad was an endless source of mix tapes, knowledge of Dylan and much more.
 I proceeded to collect his music on tapes, CDs and now digitally.
 He inspires my aesthetic and outlook on life.
 I never feel more at home than when I’m listening to a Bob Dylan song.
-And I couldn’t be happier that he’s been honored by one of the highest honors on earth.
+And I couldn’t be happier that he’s receiving one of the highest honors on earth.

 In the past, writers and publishers have complained that the Nobel Laureate in literature often goes to obscure artists with clear political agendas.
 But this year’s award—the first going to an American since Toni Morrison in 1993—seem to disprove that notion when you consider Dylan’s fame and commercial success.